Puzzak/GlassPTK/README.md

 This is a port of my [PTK App](https://github.com/Puzzaks/PTK) for the Google Glass XE.
 It is not finished and probably won't be as developing for Glass is extremely hard and requires more knowledge than I ever had.
 With that out of the way, here's a short resume of this app.

 ---
+#### Setup
+I was not able to make it work through HTTPS for some reason on any of my Glass XE units.
+You are welcome to take a look and if you can, provide some help.
+That would be much appreciated.
+As of now, it only works with direct local IP over http, and doesn't work with URLs over HTTPS.
+To set it up to watch over your server, you have to change server address in `app\src\main\java\page\puzzak\ptk\glass\DownloadDataTask.java`, line `88` and in `app\src\main\java\page\puzzak\ptk\glass\LiveCardService.java`, line `36` before building and deploying.

+---

 ### Features